g-tollini/P1RV-fusee/README.md

 Simulateur de fusée en 3D, club de robotique NantRobot, Centrale Nantes

+In the coming versions, I will be switching to a WebGL interface for easier deployment.

-I am setting up a docker so that anyone can try out this project easily.
+As soon as this is done I will set up a docker so that anyone can try out this project in a few clicks.

 <h2>Install</h2>
 How to run the executables :